 Having automated software that can conduct much of the “grunt work” associated with reconciliation means that companies won’t need as many employees in the accounting department to contribute to a vendor reconciliation.

 This means that smaller groups within the accounting department can be broken up to accomplish different areas of the reconciliation process.
-It also frees the accounting team up to make projections, assist in business planning and assist in other key company functions.
+It also frees the accounting team up to make projections, assist in business planning and focus on more strategic tasks.

 With bank-grade security, access restrictions, and integrations to connect your data securely, you have peace of mind knowing your information is safe.